HimanshuGoel/backend-learnings/ROADMAPS.md

 - [ ] Configure `import sorter` to sort the import statements to improve the readiablity

 - [ ] Configure and perform deployment

+- [ ] Configure pre-commit and pre-push hooks like by using Husky

+- [ ] Configure authentication and authorization